Modern Slavery Statement

 Operations and Employees

 Belstaff sells products globally through three main channels: owned stores, global website and wholesale.
-Belstaff has 12 stores in UK, Germany, Netherlands, US and wholesale accounts in UK, Germany, France, Spain, Italy, Netherlands, US and Qatar.
+Belstaff has 11 stores in UK, Germany, Netherlands, US and wholesale accounts in UK, Germany, France, Spain, Italy, Netherlands, US, Canada, China, Sweden, Ireland, Ukraine, Japan, Poland, Australia, Finland, Norway, Austria, Türkiye, Ecuador, South Korea, Guernsey, Jersey and Switzerland.
 This statement covers all legal entities of Belstaff including; Belstaff International, Belstaff SRL, Belstaff GMBH, Belstaff North America and Belstaff Group SA.
 Belstaff is a UK trading company with a registered office at 15-19 Britten Street, London, SW3 3TY.
 There are currently 215 global employees of Belstaff.
 We have thorough recruitment practices in which we check all our employees’ eligibility to work and we are confident that there is no risk of slavery and human trafficking within our group.

 Supply Chains